amila325/swipe_match/README.md

 **How to run and access**

 ````
-Add swipejob worker and job urls in application.properties file

 Run the application via maven or build the jar and run the jar file.

 Then access